 We had this a few years and unfortunately yet again we encountered the cylinder head issue, this time making us endure a long, long journey in a recovery truck back from North wales.

 It was at this point I confronted my boss again and reminded him I was supposed to get a new, reliable car, not the leftovers – I was doing a good job and being short changed compared to the rest of the staff with cars.
 He reluctantly went back to the owner, but came back and said there was no car forthcoming.
 Yet again I found myself pleading with the director in the office, and yet again he said he knew nothing about it.
 He agreed I was a manager and deserved the manager’s allowance for a car – £16,500.
 That didn’t go down well with everyone, but I was happy and went out and ordered my first new car, a Ford Mondeo.

-but taking the BX in for it’s last service at the local Citroen garage, I found a car under a white blanket waiting to be launched.
+But while taking the BX in for it’s last service at the local Citroen garage, I found a car under a white blanket waiting to be launched.
 And I persuaded them to lift the blanket.
 And there was my next car – the all new Citroen Xantia.
 With my £16,500 I had enough for a mid-range, and the automatic I had always drooled over.
-A stroke of luck occured when Ford said they couldnt meet the delivery date so I promptly cancelled and ordered my Xantia.
+A stroke of luck occurred when Ford said they couldn’t meet the delivery date so I promptly cancelled and ordered my Xantia.
 It was also the start of a slippery slope, as my boss felt that we shouldn’t have the same allowance and the differentials weren’t enough for him.
 So my days were numbered.

 We picked our first new car up the same week that our American friends came to stay, and they got carried around the country in luxury for two weeks.
 Even now, I love the shape of it.